 In these models, the provider can retain part of the savings that come as a result of their efforts at cost reduction.
 For example, healthcare providers and commercial insurance providers can choose to become part of an accountable care organization (ACO), a Medicare-created shared savings program.
 Participation in an ACO ties reimbursement to a facility-specific benchmark in quality metrics (such as patient satisfaction scores) as well as value (cost of treatment).
 The shared-risk model means that the providers stand to receive higher bonuses for greater risk.
-ACOs, most of which are physician practices rather than hospitals, now cover 32 million Americans, 10% of our population, and are growing.
+Physician practices were the first to adopt ACOs but according to a 2019 survey 59% of community hospitals participate in an AOC.
 What it means for infection control and prevention: As with all Medicare and many commercial insurance plans, hospital-acquired infections are not reimbursed and therefore represent costs that will compromise the ACO's quality score.
 Patient satisfaction scores could also be impacted.
-However, since only 3% of ACOs are hospitals, the impact of infection is still fairly limited.

 Under this model, payers provide a set amount of funds per patient/member regardless of whether or not that patient seeks treatment.
 This model emphasizes prevention, as the physician or practice seeks to keep their patients as healthy as possible.
 This model places greater financial risk on the healthcare provider, and can lead some practices to avoid taking on sicker or riskier patients.
 To avoid this, capitation models can be risk-adjusted to place less risk on the provider for taking on sicker patients.
 What it means for infection control and prevention: Funds could conceivably be used to pay for hospital-acquired infections, but when the funds run out, the provider is responsible for all remaining costs.
 This means there will be greater incentive to prevent all kinds of avoidable harm, including infections.